Publications

 Gardner, Andrew; Tchou, Chris; Hawkins, Tim; Debevec, Paul

-Linear Light Source Reflectometry Inproceedings
+Linear Light Source Reflectometry Proceedings Article

 In: ACM Transactions on Graphics, 2003.